SimpleReads/SimpleReads-App/README.md

 + app        - layout and stuff of the website
 + components - constituent elements of the website
 + db         - datebase
-+ flask_app  -

 ### Flask

 Our application uses Flask as the web framework, and we provide API endpoints for fetching and manipulating research papers.
-Endpoint routes are accessible on localhost:3001.

 #### Common Response Format